 Master Method is a direct way to get the solution.
-The master method works only for following type of recurrences or for recurrences that can be transformed to following type.
+The master method works only for the following type of recurrences or for recurrences that can be transformed into the following type.

 T(n) = aT(n/b) + f(n) where a >= 1 and b > 1